lain-web2000/kaname-training-suite/README.md

 Looking to practice on PAL?
 [Try out threecreepio's independent PAL-conversion.](https://github.com/threecreepio/pallsson)

-**Please note this version of the Practice ROM uses the MMC5 mapper, look at the table below to see if your flashcart is supported**
+**Please note this version of the Practice ROM uses the MMC5 mapper, look at the table below to see if your flash cart is supported**

 | Flash Cart  | Supported? |